 - For people staying in the city, those who can avoid public transportation will.
 Mmm, petri dishes on wheels.
 No thanks.

 - And forget Uber and Lyft, which were already in precarious financial shape before urbanites got quarantined and learned the joys of Zooming.
 Even after most businesses re-open, my students tell me they have no interest in hopping in a car with a stranger who’s been picking up other strangers.
 (And I found “ride sharing” creepy before humans could kill each other with an air kiss.)

 - Finally, bring on Moses — the migration to the ‘burbs and smaller cities will turn into an exodus.
 Urban living — as seen from a proper social distance — has lost its glimmer.

 Sorry, Ford, you’re still going to hurt, because new car sales will get further postponed.
 P.S.
 That scooter option doesn’t look like a bright move, either.

 And, no, the used car dealers won’t be that profitable, either, since there’s too much supply.

 The high scorer will be car insurance companies.
-They were already making a killing during the quarantine with few people driving and the number of accidents plummeting.
+They’re already making a killing during the quarantine with fewer people driving and the number of accidents plummeting.
 They offered customers some paltry rebates that didn’t even cover the cost of hand sanitizer.
 Now, they’ll be signing on new customers, many in the relatively accident-free, theft-free suburbs.

 Another scorer will be roadside attractions.
 Travelers will still hesitate to hop a plane (petri dishes in the sky).
 And recessions usually compel consumers to turn vacations into staycations.
 All those new suburbanites, liberated with their own wheels and bored to tears in their residential cul-de-sacs, will hit the road for relatively close, relatively affordable diversions.
 Vegas, anyone?